 Here are the 7 ruins that I recommend seeing on a bicycle, starting with the Sukhothai historical park which was the most and costs 100 baht entry.
 If you want to go into all the ruins then you need to get a combined ticket for 350 baht.

-If you want to do it on a budget, then I recommend paying to go to the historical park and then cycling round to see what other ruins you can see for free.
+To do it on a budget, I recommend paying to go to the historical park and then cycling round to see what other ruins you can see for free.

 1. Wat Mahathat